Big Picture Project Management

 Those steps don't add work?

-At Expected Behavior, it takes about 5 minutes per person per day.
-We've eliminated unnecessary processes like daily standups and managers constantly bugging developers to get the "real" status on a project.
+At Expected Behavior, it takes about 2 minutes per person per day.
+We've also eliminated managers constantly bugging developers to get the "real" status on a project and an unnecessary daily standup.

 And if I do those steps, what do I get?